joehart2001/mlipx/README.md

 pip install mlipx
 ```

+> [!NOTE]
+> The `mlipx` package does not include the installation of any MLIP code, as we aim to keep the package as lightweight as possible.
+> If you encounter any `ImportError`, you may need to install the additional dependencies manually.

 ## Quickstart

 This section provides a brief overview of the core features of `mlipx`.
 For more detailed instructions, visit the [documentation](https://mlipx.readthedocs.io).